vpfaulkner/vpfaulkner.github.io/_posts/2015-05-19-memoization-in-ruby.md

 end
 {% endhighlight %}

-For those that haven't used the ||= technique before in Ruby, it basically is shorthand for:
+For those that haven't used this technique before in Ruby, it basically is shorthand for:

 {% highlight ruby %}
  @pi_squared = @pi_squared || Math::PI**2